acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/events.md

 scripts are content scripts.

-When a content script is attached to a page the page mod emits the `attach` event, which will supply a worker object to any event listener.
+When a content script is attached to a page the page mod emits the `attach` event, which will supply a worker object to registered listeners.
 If you add a listener to this worker object, then you will receive messages from the associated content script.

 The following add-on creates a page mod object which will execute the script